zaiisao/Documentation/en/faqs/api_download.md

 ---
-title: How to View Agora API References Offline
+title: How can I view Agora API references offline?
 description:
 platform: All Platforms
-updatedAt: Fri Jul 12 2019 10:23:28 GMT+0800 (CST)
+updatedAt: Wed Mar 25 2020 22:46:57 GMT+0800 (CST)
 ---
-# How to View Agora API References Offline
+# How can I view Agora API references offline?
+## Introduction

-To view Agora API references offline, you can search Agora as the keyword and download the target reference in Dash.
+Agora updates Agora API references on Dash platform, you can download and view the offline reference in Dash.

+<div class="alert note">You can only run Dash on macOS or iOS.</div>

+## Implementation

 1. Download and install [Dash](https://kapeli.com/dash).
 You can only run Dash on macOS or iOS.
 2. Run Dash and click **Download Docsets.**